nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 ## Sessions vs. Meetings

-All OpenTok interactions occur within a session (for more on this, see [Video API Basics](/video/overview)) — you can think of a session as a "room".
-Sessions are created using the OpenTok [Server SDKs](/video/server-sdks/node), and every session is associated with a session ID.
+All interactions occur within a session (for more on this, see [Video API Basics](/video/overview)) — you can think of a session as a "room".
+Sessions are created using the [Server SDKs](/video/server-sdks/node), and every session is associated with a session ID.

 Although we recommend generating a new session for every "meeting" between participants — for example, if a team joins together for a group conference — but sometimes session IDs are reused across multiple "meetings."